-The following paragraphs contain my detailed 8-month blog income report that maps out exactly how I began to monetize my blog, Travel With A Plan.
+The following article contains my detailed 8-month blog income report that maps out exactly how I began to monetize my family travel blog, Travel With A Plan.

 Having had no previous blogging experience prior to starting my blog, I am quite proud of how far I’ve come in such a short amount of time.

-Stick around to the end of this blog income report to learn each and every self-taught strategy that has gotten me to this point.
+Stick around to the end of this blog income report to learn each and every self-taught growth strategy that has gotten me to this point.

 Why am I sharing my travel blog income report?